 You must request your nursing program to submit an official transcript with your basic nursing degree and date conferred to the MSBN in a sealed envelope or via eScrip-Safe.

-If you were originally licensed in Alabama, California, Hawaii, or Pennsylvania, contact your original Board of Nursing to request your verification for the Mississippi Board of Nursing.
+If you were originally licensed in a state that is not listed through the NURSYS verification, you will need to contact your original Board of Nursing to request verification.

 CRIMINAL BACKGROUND CHECK : Only the fingerprints and CBC performed by the Mississippi Board of Nursing will be accepted .